 Strategies for Balancing Risk and Reward

-- Continuous Monitoring: Regularly reviewing and adjusting the portfolio to maintain an optimal balance between risk and reward, responding to changing market conditions.
+- Continuous Monitoring: Trailing the stops up to protect the R-multiple and maintain the balance between risk and reward, responding to changing market conditions.

 Implementing Schwartz’s Risk Management Techniques